About | Contact | FR | EN

 Source : Rhubarb Production in California, Wayne L. Scharader - University of California, 2000

-Mostly Pink at the bottom that fades to green at the top.
-Popular variety due to its sweet taste and higher yield, very likely to produce flower stalks that need removal.
+at the top.
+Popular variety due to its sweet taste and higher

 Source : Rhubarb - Underutilized Vegetable Crops - Importance and Cullivalion, Aman Deep Ranga, Jagmeet Singh, 2023